Child Custody in Kansas (2026)

 • Joint residential custody — The child spends substantial time living with each parent under a structured schedule.

 • Divided custody — In cases with multiple children, each parent may have residential custody of one or more children.
+This arrangement is uncommon and courts generally prefer to keep siblings together.

 Best Interests Factors